concord-consortium/ramp-game/README.md

 # Inquiry Space 2

-This repository reproduces the Inquiry Space project, previously designed in NetLogo, in Javascript.
+This repository reproduces the Inquiry Space project, previously designed in NetLogo, in JavaScript.

 ## Testing